kfindeisen/LightcurveMC/README.md

 This software has been published through the Astrophysics Source Code Library as [ascl:1408.012](http://ascl.net/1408.012).
 Please cite as
 > Findeisen, K. 2014, Astrophysics Source Code Library, record ascl:1408.012.

+An example of the analysis possible with this software is presented in [Findeisen, Cody, & Hillenbrand (2014)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1410.7882).